Lara Croft: Tomb Raider: Financing

-Lara Croft was financed through Tele München Gruppe (TMG), a German tax shelter.
+Lara Croft: Tomb Raider was financed through Tele München Gruppe (TMG), a German tax shelter.
 The tax law of Germany allowed investors to take an instant tax deduction even on non-German productions and even if the film has not gone into production.
-By selling them the copyright for $94 million and then buying it back for $83.8 million, Paramount Pictures made $10.2 million.
+By selling them the copyright for $94 million and then buying it back for $83.8 million, Paramount made $10.2 million.
 The copyright was then sold again to Lombard Bank, a British investment group and a further $12 million was made.
 However, to qualify for Section 48 tax relief, the production must include some UK filming and British actors, which was acceptable for a film partially set in the United Kingdom.
 Presales to distributors in Japan, Britain, France, Germany, Italy and Spain made a further $65 million.
 Showtime paid $6.8 million for premium cable television rights.
 In total, $94 million was put together.